integration-app/mcp-server/README.md

 ## MCP Information

 - The server fetches tools from all active connections associated with the provided token.
-- The server supports both SSE (Server-Sent Events) and Streamable HTTP transports.
+- The server supports SSE (Server-Sent Events) transports.

 ## Troubleshooting